sergeicu/docker_intro/basics.md

 ### Docker and GPU
-This requires a special setup as you will need to provide Docker with route to your GPU config.
-Best idea is to start with NVIDIA docker image [here](https://github.com/NVIDIA/nvidia-docker).
+- This requires a special setup as you will need to provide Docker with route to your GPU config.
+- Best place to start is NVIDIA docker image [here](https://github.com/NVIDIA/nvidia-docker).
+- Example Docker image is [here](https://github.com/sergeicu/docker_intro/blob/main/gpu.md)

 TBC: add more links here